 Typically of at least 3” centre-height (Ø6” Swing) and 13” between centres.
 Screw-cutting facilities are essential for many of the kits.
 Metric or Imperial feedscrews - it's really up to you and what you feel comfortable with.
 With a calculator to hand or a DRO fitted, you'll find no real problem translating between the two.

 Typically of at least Ø½” drill capacity with a motor of at least ½ hp.
 If you own a mill with quill feed, a dedicated pillar drill may not be worth the additional floor space?

 A good Vertical Slide, bolted to your lathe's cross-slide, will suffice for all but a few of the kits.
 However, if you do have a dedicated Milling Machine, your progress will be at a much faster pace and a few of the projects will require this.
 We'd suggest a Vertical Mill of at least 1 hp, 14” of X-travel and a speed range of 100 - 2,000 rpm.

 Leaving aside the obvious paraphernalia, you'll need:

-A Surface Plate, perhaps not essential for every kit but sooner or later you'll need a standard surface.
+- Surface Plate.
+Perhaps not essential for every kit but, sooner or later you'll need a standard surface.
 If you have a flat bed lathe, you may get away with using it as a surface plate.
 Otherwise, a piece of plate glass or a second hand or imported table are equally good.
-10 x 12 should do it.

 For those in the latter camp, and in no particular order, here is a list of the proficiencies required to complete every one of the kits that we offer: